Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Introduction

 \section{Introduction}

 On page 370 of their seminal paper, \cite{grossmankrueger1995} conclude: \begin{displayquote} ``\textit{Contrary to the alarmist cries of some environmental groups, we find no evidence that economic growth does unavoidable harm to the natural habitat.
 Instead we find that while increases in GDP may be associated with worsening environmental conditions in very poor countries, air and water quality appear to benefit from economic growth once some critical level of income has been reached.}'' \end{displayquote} The quote above suggests an inverted U-shaped relationship between environmental degradation and economic growth.
 This relationship is currently known as the Environmental Kuznets Curve (EKC) and it forms an active research area.
-Indeed, some 25 years after its first conception, there now exists a rich literature that (1) reports on the experimental evidence on the existence/nonexistance of the EKC, (2) provides economic theory to explain the EKC, and/or (3) refines the econometric tools that are used to analyse the EKC.\footnote{Further references to these specific areas of research can be found in the review articles by \cite{dasguptaetal2002}, \cite{stern2004}, and \cite{carson2009} among others.} The Web of Science returns a list of over 2,900 articles when the search query ``\textit{Environmental Kuznets Curve}'' is entered.\footnote{Web of Science, accessed on August 27, 2020, http://www.webofknowledge.com.}
+Its relevance becomes clear if we look at some forecasts of long-run economic growth.
+The projected GDP per capita growth of the world is about 2.1\% per year for the next decades (chapter 3 in \cite{nordhaus2013}; \cite{christensengillinghamnordhaus2018}) and this growth is partially powered by carbon-based energy resources, water usage, and material consumption.
+In absence of an EKC, economic growth will place more and more stress on the environment.
+Alternatively, if the EKC exists, then the inverted U-shape eventually implies a turning point after which economic growth and environmental improvement go hand in hand.
+Due to such considerations, there is now, some 25 years after its first conception, a rich literature that (1) reports on the experimental evidence on the existence/nonexistence of the EKC, (2) provides economic theory to explain the EKC, and/or (3) refines the econometric tools that are used to analyse the EKC.\footnote{Further references to these specific areas of research can be found in the review articles by \cite{dasguptaetal2002}, \cite{stern2004}, and \cite{carson2009} among others.} To quantify the volume of the literature we have entered the search query ``\textit{Environmental Kuznets Curve}'' into the Web of Science: more than 4,200 references are found.\footnote{Web of Science, accessed on December 6, 2021, http://www.webofknowledge.com.}